JetBrains/Qodana/topics/monorepo-project.md

 ## Prepare your project

 <!--
-Placing the project-specific `qodana.yaml` files in the root folder has these advantages:
+Placing the project-specific `qodana.yaml` files in the root directory has these advantages:

 * Any relative paths in the project-specific `qodana.yaml` files